smeekes/bootUR/README.md

 detrending.
 The option `verbose = TRUE` prints easy to read output on the console.
 To see live progress updates on the bootstrap, set `show_progress = TRUE`.
 This is particularly useful for large `B`, so we leave it out here.
+The bootstrap loop can also be run in parallel by setting `do_parallel = TRUE`.
+Note that parallelization requires OpenMP to be available on your system, which is typically not the case on macOS; see \[<https://mac.r-project.org/openmp/>\]\[this page\] for ways to set it up yourself.

 As random number generation is required to draw bootstrap samples, we first set the seed of the random number generator to obtain replicable results.

 ``` r
 set.seed(155776)